gobind452/RobotTaskPlanning/README.md

 ## Other Information
 * This assignment is to be done individually.
+* The simulator can be run on all machine configurations, however, dedicated GPU is preferable.

 <!--
 Your planner would be tested for different goals and different world scenes.
 The grading scheme would be as follows: